Trial by Jury: Production history

 The following table summarises the main London productions of Trial by Jury up to the time of Sullivan's death in 1900:

 The exclusive performing rights to Trial by Jury and the other Gilbert and Sullivan operas were held by the D'Oyly Carte Opera Company until their expiration in 1961, 50 years after Gilbert's death, and no other professional company was authorised to present the Savoy operas in Britain from 1877 until that date.
-The following tables show the casts of the principal original D'Oyly Carte productions and touring companies at approximately 10-year intervals through to the 1975 centenary season.
+American, Australian and numerous other foreign productions continued to be produced after 1875, and after 1961 professional productions by various other companies returned to Britain.The following tables show the casts of the principal original D'Oyly Carte productions and touring companies at approximately 10-year intervals through to the 1975 centenary season.

 Benefit performances

 Starting in 1877, Trial by Jury was often given at benefit performances, usually for an actor or actress who had fallen on hard times, but occasionally for other causes.
 These were glittering affairs, with various celebrities appearing in principal roles or as part of the chorus.
 Gilbert himself played the silent role of the Associate on at least four occasions.

 Arthur Sullivan conducted the 1877 benefit for the actor Henry Compton.
 At the Compton benefit, Penley and George Grossmith were members of the Jury, and a number of other famous actors and actresses were in the chorus.
 Sullivan also conducted the 1889 benefit for Barrington.

 At the Nellie Farren benefit, many of the performers listed below sat in the jury or the gallery, and Trial by Jury was followed by a six-hour-long concert.
 Performances were given by Henry Irving, Ellaline Terriss, Marie Tempest, Hayden Coffin, Arthur Roberts, Letty Lind, Edmund Payne and many others.

 The Ellen Terry benefit in 1906 was also a particularly well-attended affair, with Sir Arthur Conan Doyle numbered among the jury and Enrico Caruso singing, among many star performances.

 1The role of the Associate's Wife was especially created for the disabled soldiers' benefit performance and does not appear in any standard performances.